Pamper yourself while visiting Philadelphia by adding these hotels, restaurants, shops, and experiences to your itinerary.

 Home to tax-free shopping on clothes and shoes and an impressive collection of independently-owned boutiques and national retailers, it’s wise to leave a little extra room in your suitcase when traveling to Philadelphia.

+Let Philadelphia’s historic Jeweler’s Row — America’s oldest diamond district — serve as your one-stop-shop for jewelry shopping, with options such as Safian & Rudolph, Marchi Jewelers, and Harry Merril & Son.
 To accomplish a wide range of shopping at a single destination, consider one of the area’s shopping centers, including the new Fashion District Philadelphia that spans three city blocks on the eastern side of downtown Philadelphia.
 The King of Prussia Mall is not to be missed and just a short drive away near Valley Forge.
 The mall is home to an impressive lineup of over 450 stores including luxury international brands such as Louis Vuitton, Burberry, and Gucci.
 For more shopping tips, click here.

 For intimate experiences at some of the city’s top attractions, consider booking a private tour.
 Browse one of the world’s finest collections of art at The Barnes Foundation, which offers private, docent-led tours of the collection an hour before opening to the public.
 The Museum of the American Revolution, Eastern State Penitentiary, and Philadelphia’s Magic Gardens are just a few of the other attractions offering private experiences.